CycloneDX/sbom-utility/README.md

 #### Embedding schemas

 If you wish to have the new schema *embedded in the executable*, simply add it to the project's `resources` subdirectory following the format and version-based directory structure.

+### Trim

+This command is able to "trim" one or more JSON keys (fields) from specified JSON BOM documents effectively "pruning" the JSON document.
+This functionality helps consumers of large-sized BOMs that need to analyze specific types of data in large BOMs in reducing the BOM data to just what is needed for their use cases or needs.

+#### Trim supported output formats

+This command is used to output, using the `--output-file` or `-o` flag, a "trimmed" BOM in JSON format.

+- `json` (default)

 ---